martgil/webext-docs/tabs.rst

 .. api-section-annotation-hack:: -- [Added in TB 82, backported to TB 78.4.0]

 Sends a single message to the content script(s) in the specified tab, with an optional callback to run when a response is sent back.
-The <a href='https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/runtime/onMessage'>runtime.onMessage</a> event is fired in each content script running in the specified tab for the current extension.
+The `runtime.onMessage <https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/API/runtime/onMessage>`__ event is fired in each content script running in the specified tab for the current extension.

 .. api-header::
    :label: Parameters